Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 Now you must be thinking that if people in the country are speaking that so many languages, how do they communicate with each other?
 The answer is the creation of national identity: a national and official language.
 Filipinos use the Filipino language and English language for both written and spoken communications, so don't be surprised when a Filipino talking to you is jumping back-and-forth with Filipino and English.

 Both Tagalog and Filipino differ from each other in terms of being a language and defining a person.
-In short, Filipino is the term used for the official language of the country and the people speaking it while Tagalog is one the languages dominantly found in the Philippines that was used to standardize the national, official language of the country.
+In short, Filipino is the term used for the official language of the country and the people speaking it while Tagalog is one the languages dominantly found in the Philippines that was one of the languages used to standardize the national, official language of the country.
 Other languages that built (and still building) the Filipino language today are Kapampangan, Ilocano, and Panggasinense found in most of northern and central regions of Luzon; Bicolano and Waray-Waray found in regions of Visayas; Hiligaynon and Cebuano languages, and languages of Muslim Mindanao found across in region of Visayas and Mindanao.

 3. The Difficulty to Learn the Filipino Language